Christian College Prep School in Silicon Valley

 Credits Required for Graduation

-- †Pre-Algebra will not be awarded high school credit.
-Completion of math sequence through Algebra 2 is required to be considered college preparatory.
+† Pre-Algebra will not be awarded high school credit.
+Completion of math sequence through Geometry is required to be considered college preparatory.

 College and Academic Planning

-TKA's ratio of student to college counselor is 50:1, far lower than the 250-to-1 ratio recommended by the American School Counselors Association.
+TKA's ratio of student to college counselor is 40:1 per grade, much lower than the 250-to-1 ratio recommended by the American School Counselors Association.
 This low ratio enables a highly personalized college counseling experience.

 Our comprehensive program includes individualized counseling, informational presentations at each grade level, student workshops on essay writing and applications, and guest speakers on topics such as financial aid.
 State-of-the-art online tools are available for our students and families to navigate the college admissions process successfully.
 TKA counselors work closely with families to find colleges and universities that are best aligned with a student’s academic and extracurricular interests, career aspirations, and financial aid requirements.
 The primary goal is to help students find the best “fit” institution, enabling them to apply their God-given gifts to pursue their goals with confidence and maturity.

 Service has been a core component of the mission and values of The King’s Academy since the very beginning of our school.
 Moreover, service is an integral part of the educational experience at TKA.
 Through the lens of service, education and learning make the most sense and provide the greatest purpose and meaning for life.
 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:10).